Barchid/Presentations/text_english_snn.md

 They can be implemented on neuromorphic hardware, which are extremely energy efficient.

-Therefore SNNs can be a good candidate to solve the problem.
+**FRAGMENT** Therefore SNNs can be a good candidate to solve the problem.

 ### Challenges
 For now, SNNs performance are still far behind Artificial Neural Networks.

-This can be explained by the non-differentiablity of spiking neurons, which prevent the use of the standard backpropagation algorithm that unleashed the potential of ANNs.
+**FRAGMENT** This can be explained by the non-differentiablity of spiking neurons, which prevent the use of the standard backpropagation algorithm that unleashed the potential of ANNs.

 ## SNN for Computer Vision
 Knowing this, we can recap the state of SNNs in computer vision.